-Avoid Certain Words and Expressions Like "Like" and "Um"
+Avoid Certain Words and Expressions Such as "Like" and "Um"

-You will want to avoid certain words in the work place because they can downplay your credibility.
+You will want to avoid certain words in the workplace because they can downplay your credibility.
 You don't have to be "one of the guys" to be taken seriously by men in your field, but you can tone down areas of your language that don't serve you.
 Saying words like "like" and "um" express uncertainty in your statements, so think about pausing instead or cutting out their frequency.
 You will also want to stay away from swearing.
 Swearing often isn't necessary, especially if you are in a leadership role.
-While swearing is ok with with friends, swearing in a professional environment doesn't make you look good.
-Save it for off the clock time.
+While swearing is okay with friends, swearing in a professional environment doesn't make you look good.
+Save it for off-the-clock time.

 Does How You Dress in the Workplace Matter?

 Though looks shouldn't matter and qualities should, there are certain ways you can use your body language, posture, and fashion to be taken seriously by male colleagues.
 In an ideal world, women would do as women want to do without consequence, but it's very true that certain clothing and behaviors can make male and female colleagues take you less seriously.
 Here's what to do and what not to do:

 - Have good posture and look confident: Keep an open, friendly posture.
 Don't sit with your arms crossed or your back hunched - this makes you less approachable.
 Keep your back straight and take up as much space as possible while focusing on looking friendly.
 This will help you to look confident.